All posts

 Prerequisites

-Step 1 — Add your API key as a secret
+Step 1 — Add your secrets

 In your GitHub repository: Settings → Secrets and variables → Actions → New repository secret